PedroPVS/twenty-fifty/README.md

 ### Use the build script

+In Brazil, current source code is being used in Ubuntu Server 14.
+If you intend use this "as-is" we would like suggest using recommended version of Ubuntu Server 12.04 as startup.
+After initial steps you can upgrade it as you wish.

-If you have a Ubuntu Linux 12.04 server, try:
+The steps below must be followed if you have a Ubuntu Linux 12.04 server :

     wget https://raw.githubusercontent.com/decc/twenty-fifty/master/util/setup-ubuntu-12.04.sh
     bash setup-ubuntu-12.04.sh

-Otherwise, take a look at that file for the depdencies, and steps.
+Otherwise, take a look at that file for the dependencies, and steps.

 ## Installing on OS X